 The Woodbury Public Library offers a wide variety of online resources that are available at the library.

-On the 2nd Floor of the library, we have 18 computers equipped with high-speed Internet access, Microsoft Office 2010 (Word, Excel, Publisher, Access and PowerPoint) and a variety of other applications such as Resume Maker, Encarta, Adobe PhotoShop, and more.
+On the 2nd Floor of the library, we have 16 computers equipped with high-speed Internet access, Microsoft Office 2016 (Word, Excel, Publisher, Access and PowerPoint) and a variety of other applications such as Resume Maker, Adobe PhotoShop, and more.
 They also offer a number of online subscriber services, including EBSCOhost’s full-text periodical database and Reference USA, to name just a couple.
 Two of these computers are 20″ iMacs, and the rest are PCs.
 All of these computers are equipped with audio jacks to accommodate your earphones.
-[If you do not have your own, earbuds are available for sale at the Reference Desk for $2.00 each.
-These computers are available for independent use by patrons over the age of 10.
-Users aged 10 through 13 must have an Electronic Resource Use Agreement on file at the library, signed by a parent or legal guardian.
-Users under 10 must be accompanied by a parent or guardian.
-Our public Internet computers are also available for use by visitors without LOGIN cards, subject to the same rules regarding parental supervision and permission for minors.
-ID will be required from those without a LOGIN library card.
+These computers are available for independent use by patrons over 8 years of age.
+Users under 8 years of age must be accompanied by a parent or guardian.
+Our public Internet computers are also available for use by adults without LOGIN cards, subject to the same rules regarding parental supervision and permission for minors.

 There is also one AWE Early Literacy Station on the 2nd Floor.
 This is primarily intended for the use of children while accompanying adults who need to work on our 2nd Floor public computers.
 As with the AWE computers on the first floor, it offers over 50 education games, colorful keyboard and child-sized mouse, headphones, and a brilliant touch-screen interface.